Dreycod/Dreycod/README.md

  <summary><h3>👨‍💻 Dreycods's Coding Journey</h3></summary>
 i discovered a passion for coding as 14 years old, just right when i arrived in france,

-I remember that i spent my summer learning how to code for my first roblox game, i really enjoyed development, the idea of taking a concept and turning it into reality, was just amazing.
+I remember that i spent my summer learning how to code my first roblox game, i really enjoyed development, the idea of taking a concept and turning it into reality, was just amazing.

 Actually, i made a lot of projects, but unfortunately finished few of them, i guess that's one of my cons.
 It was a really fullfilling experience, i learned a lot.